 The Administration Group oversees key enterprise-wide administrative services and functions including human resources, information technology, facilities, enterprise risk and safety, and certain educational supports.

-The Communications Group protects and advances KS’ brand and builds positive relationships with key stakeholders through its three divisions: Community and Government Relations, Marketing, and Strategic Communications.
+The Communications Group advances KS’ brand and builds positive relationships with key stakeholders through its two divisions: Marketing and Strategic Communications.

 The Finance Group oversees the financial resources of the organization, including managing the Endowment Fund and providing enterprise-wide infrastructure for financial decision-making, accounting, and cash management.